-resubmissions.
-Internal Verifier Works with assessment team to ensure standardisation Ensures that an assessment and internal verification plan is in place and operational for all qualifications Confirms the quality of assessment instruments as fit for purpose Advises on the interpretation of national standards Co-ordinates assessment arrangements including multi-sites if appropriate Approves and signs the programme assessment plan.
+1 Internal Verifier Works with assessment team to ensure standardisation Ensures that an assessment and internal verification plan is in place and operational for all qualifications Confirms the quality of assessment instruments as fit for purpose Advises on the interpretation of national standards Co-ordinates assessment arrangements including multisites if appropriate Approves and signs the programme assessment plan.
 Ensures an effective system of recording student achievement is in place Advises on opportunities for evidence generation and collection Keeps records of the verification process Liaises with the Standards Verifier (EE)s where appropriate Monitors course file Ensures appropriate corrective action is taken where necessary Takes part in the formal stages of any appeal Advises programme team on any training needs Approves requested additional assessment opportunities for students Provides feedback to the programme team, senior management and PTS&SCHE as required.
 Provides advice and support to Assessors on a regular basis, Undertakes internal verification, covering all Assessors and all units, in line with the internal verification plan Checks the quality of assessment to ensure that it is consistent, valid, fair and reliable Confirms whether assessment decisions meet national standards Provides feedback to the Assessor, including action to be taken if assessment decisions are judged to be incorrect Arranges standardisation meetings across teams and multi-sites Ensures own assessment decisions are sampled if assessing on a programme.
 Student Completes induction to PT&SCHE programme Agrees to abide by the provider's policy on assessment including producing valid evidence for assessment.
-Is encouraged to complete the Annual Student Survey Produces work for assessment to meet national standards as set out in assignments Meets deadlines for assessment Responds to formative feedback Confirms authenticity of own work Receives assessment decisions and feedback from the Assessor Plans next steps with the
+Is encouraged to complete the Annual Student Survey Produces work for assessment to meet national standards as set out in assignments Meets deadlines for assessment Responds to formative feedback Confirms authenticity of own work Receives assessment decisions and feedback from the Assessor Plans next steps with the Assessor.
+PT&SCHE External Examiner (SV) Allocated by PT&SCHE Contacts provider to negotiate arrangements for External Examination visit and sampling of students' work.
+Prepares visit schedule covering allocated programmes Checks management of the programmes is effective and meets our requirements and those of the Serbian Quality Code for Higher Education Undertakes sampling in line with current requirements Checks consistency of the interpretation of quality standards by each Assessor Identifies whether assessment

-Assessor.

-PT&SCHE External Allocated by Prepares visit

-Examiner (SV) PT&SCHE schedule covering

-' , Contacts provider to allocated programmes

-negotiate Checks management

-arrangements of the programmes is

-for External effective and meets

-Examination visit and our requirements and

-sampling those of the Serbian

-of students' work.
-Quality Code for

-Higher Education

-Undertakes sampling

-in line with current

-requirements

-Checks consistency of

-the interpretation of

-quality standards by

-each Assessor

-Identifies whether

-assessment decisions

-meet quality standards
+decisions meet quality standards

-Confirms that student
+Confirms that student evidence

-evidence meets the

-grading criteria
+meets the grading criteria

 awarded

-Confirms student work
+Confirms student work has been

-has been accepted as

-authentic by the
+accepted as authentic by the

 Assessor

-Checks that timely and
+Checks that timely and effective

-effective internal

-verification has been
+internal verification has been

-carried out on
+carried out on assignments,

-assignments,

-assessment decisions
+assessment decisions and

-and feedback to
+feedback to students

-students

-Gives verbal feedback
+Gives verbal feedback to the

-to the programme

-team or other centre
+programme team or other centre

-nominated person on
+nominated person on decisions

-decisions made
+made

-Completes online

-report clearly
+Completes online report clearly

-identifying whether
+identifying whether national

-national standards are

-being met
+standards are being met

-Where required,

-identifies any remedial
+Where required, identifies any

-action required for re-
+remedial action required for resampling and conducts re-

-sampling and conducts re-sample.
+, ,

+sample.